kokatoo/kokatoo.github.io/_posts/2020-10-05-hypothesis-testing-part2.markdown

 ![](/assets/img/power5.png)

 Note that with a large enough sample size, the null hypothesis will eventually be rejected as it is almost definitely never exactly true.
-Hence usually what practitioners do is to use power analysis to calculate the sample size needed to detect a particular effect size with the levels of `alpha` and `beta` specificed.
+This can also be seen in the formula for the test statistic where we multiply by $$\sqrt{n}$$ and with a big enough n the test statistic can be made arbitrary large.
+Usually what practitioners do is to use power analysis to calculate the sample size needed to detect a particular effect size with the levels of $$\alpha$$ and $$\beta$$ specificed.

 We can generate this to a difference of 2 samples as well with a similar process.

+## Effect Size

+As previously stated, with a large enough sample size, any test will be eventually significant.
+To counter this problem, the experimenter have to take account of effect size.
+Note that p-value does not give any information about effect size.
+With the same effect size, the p-value can change with a different sample size.

+So what exactly is effect size?
+It is also known as Cohen's $$\delta$$ and is defined as the distance between two population means:

+$$\delta = \frac{\mu 1 - \mu 0}{\sigma}$$

+For categorical variables, we can define effect size as:

+$$\delta = z(Hit\: Rate) - z(Type\:I\:Rate)$$

+where $$z$$ is the normal distribution score which cumulative probability equals the rate.

+For example, if the hit rate is 0.8 and Type I error rate is 0.2:

+{% highlight r %}
+> qnorm(0.8) - qnorm(0.2)
+[1] 1.683242
+{% endhighlight %}

 In Part 3, we will start discussing about Analysis of Variance.
 Stay tuned!